TU-Coding-Outreach-Group/cog_summer_workshops_2020/open-access-datasets/README.md

 # To-do Before Workshop
 1. Install the [R kernal](https://irkernel.github.io/installation/) for Jupyter.
 This will allow you to use R with Jupyter
 2. Download the workshop material.
-  A. This can be done manually by downloading the entire [COG Summer Workshops 2020 repo](https://github.com/TU-Coding-Outreach-Group/cog_summer_workshops_2020)
+  * This can be done manually by downloading the entire [COG Summer Workshops 2020 repo](https://github.com/TU-Coding-Outreach-Group/cog_summer_workshops_2020)
-  B. Or you can use git:
+  * Or you can use git:
     1. Up